olgarithms/sphinx-tutorial/docs/automating-documentation-updates.md

         run: echo "Hello, World!"
 ```

-This file defines a workflow named `Hello World`, which is triggered by a push to the `main`
+This file defines a workflow named `Hello World`, which, when triggered, runs a single job `hello`
-branch.
-It runs a single job `hello`, which has a single step `echo` that prints `Hello, Wolrd!` to
+The job has a single step `echo` that prints `Hello, Wolrd!` to stdout.
+To test it out, commit and
-stdout.
-To test it out, commit and push this file to `main`.
+push this file to `main`.

 Now, navigate to the `Actions` tab on your repo's Github URL.
 You should see that a `workflow` with
 the name `Hello World` has run.
 Click on the workflow, and click on the latest commit.
 Click on the
 job `hello`.
 Now expand the step `echo` to see its details.
 You should see the message
 `Hello, World!` printed to stdout.

+## Deploying your docs automatically

 You now know how to build a simple workflow.
 Let's now write a workflow that would build and deploy
 our documentation when a PR is merged.
 Create a new file `.github/workflows/docs.yaml`: